KohaILS/koha-manual-zh-cn/source/patrons.rst

 -  Outstanding: the amount still due on charge

+-  Actions:

+   - A selection of actions available to take upon the account line as detailed below

+At the top of the table you can click the 'Filter paid transaction' to hide all completed transaction and above that you can use the search box to find a specific charge or payment.

+.. _charging-fines/actions-label:

--  Actions column:
+Actions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Action buttons will be available for the different account lines depending on the users available permissions and the account type and status.

 - A button to print a receipt for that line item

 - A button to show further details about the charge and any payments that have been made

-   -  A button to void (delete) the payment or credit
+- A button to void (reverse) a payment/credit

+  - This button will only appear on a payment/credit line.
+Upon voiding the line it will reverse the payment process restoring the amountoutstanding for any debts/debits which the payment/credit may have previously been used to offset.
+This action is most commonly used to correct cases where a payment was recorded but never actually recieved.
+The credit line will be set to a zero amount and updated to `VOID`.

+- A button to cancel (remove) a charge/debit

+  - This button will only appear on a charge/debit line that has not already had any payment/credits applied to it.
+Upon cancelling the line it will be marked as 'Cancelled' and a `CANCELLATION` line will be added and offset against it.
+This action is most commonly used to correct cases where a charge was made mistakenly.

-   -  A button to pay charges with outstanding amounts
+- A button to pay against charges/debits with outstanding amounts

+  - This button will appear against any charge/debit with an outstanding amount.
+The subsequent page can be used to pay or writeoff the line partially or in full with a `PAYMENT` or `WRITEOFF` line will being added.

+- A button to issue a payout of credit

+  - This button will appear against any credit line that has an amount outstanding and you have the :ref:`payout permission <patron-permissions-defined-label>`.
+    It allows the librarian to return outstanding credit to the patron and record the action with a `PAYOUT` line.

-   -  A button to issue a refund or payout (you need the :ref:`refund and payout permissions <patron-permissions-defined-label>` to see these buttons)
+- A button to issue a refund against a charge/debit

+  - This button will appear against any charge/debit line that has been paid or partially paid and you have the :ref:`refund permission <patron-permissions-defined-label>`.
+    The subsequent modal dialogue will allow you to partially or fully refund the offset debt, either in `CASH` or by means of a credit added to the account.

-   -  A button to apply a discount (you need the :ref:`discount permission <patron-permissions-defined-label>` to see this button)
+- A button to apply a discount to a charge/debit

-At the top of the table you can click the 'Filter paid transaction' to hide all completed transaction and above that you can use the search box to find a specific charge or payment.
+  - This button will appear against any charge/debit which has not already been offset by a credit/payment and you have the :ref:`discount permission <patron-permissions-defined-label>`.
+    The subsequent modal dialogue will allow you to add a discount upon the charge.

 .. _charging-fines/fees-label: